chaijs/chai-fs/README.md

 ### file().and.deep.equal(otherPath)

-Assert the _both_ paths exist, are files, contain the same content, and have the same attributes, including:
+Assert that _both_ paths exist, are files, contain the same content, and have the same attributes, including:

  * owner (`stats.uid`)
  * group (`stats.gid`)